 - As a cheesy filling for a mushroom quesadilla

-- Stir a tablespoon into your vegetable bisque or tomato soup
+- Stir a tablespoon into your vegetable bisque or tomato soup (this was a favorite!)

 Roasted Garlic Cashew Cream Cheese